Atomic bombings of Hiroshima and Nagasaki: Choice of targets

 These cities were largely untouched during the nightly bombing raids, and the Army Air Forces agreed to leave them off the target list so accurate assessment of the damage caused by the atomic bombs could be made.
 Hiroshima was described as "an important army depot and port of embarkation in the middle of an urban industrial area.
 It is a good radar target and it is such a size that a large part of the city could be extensively damaged.
 There are adjacent hills which are likely to produce a focusing effect which would considerably increase the blast damage.
 Due to rivers it is not a good incendiary target."

 The Target Committee stated that "It was agreed that psychological factors in the target selection were of great importance.
 Two aspects of this are (1) obtaining the greatest psychological effect against Japan and (2) making the initial use sufficiently spectacular for the importance of the weapon to be internationally recognized when publicity on it is released. ...
 Kyoto has the advantage of the people being more highly intelligent and hence better able to appreciate the significance of the weapon.
 Hiroshima has the advantage of being such a size and with possible focussing from nearby mountains that a large fraction of the city may be destroyed.
 The Emperor's palace in Tokyo has a greater fame than any other target but is of least strategic value."

 Edwin O. Reischauer, a Japan expert for the U.S. Army Intelligence Service, was incorrectly said to have prevented the bombing of Kyoto.
 In his autobiography, Reischauer specifically refuted this claim:

+Extant sources show that while Stimson was personally familiar with Kyoto, this was the result of a visit decades after his marriage, not because he honeymooned there.
 On 30 May, Stimson asked Groves to remove Kyoto from the target list due to its historical, religious and cultural significance, but Groves pointed to its military and industrial significance.
 Stimson then approached President Harry S. Truman about the matter.
 Truman agreed with Stimson, and Kyoto was temporarily removed from the target list.
 Groves attempted to restore Kyoto to the target list in July, but Stimson remained adamant.
 On 25 July, Nagasaki was put on the target list in place of Kyoto.
 It was a major military port, one of Japan's largest shipbuilding and repair centers, and an important producer of naval ordnance.